ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git config --list`: show git config (global, and if inside repo, local)

 `git diff --ignore-space-at-eol PATH`: changes in PATH. `--ignore-space-at-eol` takes care of not messing with LF/CRLF when working on both linux and windows

+`git for-each-ref --format='%(committerdate:short) %(refname:short)'`: prints all branches, preceded by they last commit date. `:short` in format string can be ommited to get more verbose date or name.

 `git push origin --delete branch-name`: delete branch branch-name at remote origin